thuva4/Algorithms/README.md

 * Q-learning    :    learn an action-value function that gives the expected utility of taking a given action in a given state and following a fixed policy thereafter

+* [Quickselect](QuickSelect)    :    selection algorithm to find the kth smallest element in an unordered list

 * [Quicksort](QuickSort)    :    divide list into two, with all items on the first list coming before all items on the second list.; then sort the two lists.
 Often the method of choice

 * Quine–McCluskey algorithm    :    Also called as Q-M algorithm, programmable method for simplifying the boolean equations.